HarieshMK/HarieshMK.github.io/_posts/2026-04-05-the-invisible-bill-why-freebies-arent-actually-free.md

 title: "The Invisible Bill: Why Freebies Aren't Actually Free"
 date: 2026-04-05
 categories: [macroeconomics]
-folder_name: "The Unexciting Money Club"
+folder_name: "Wanna know how world works?
+Click here"
 ---

 The bicycle, the mixer, the television, the fridge, or that ₹2,000 hitting your bank account—it’s all free, right?